MileHacker Logo

 Visa Application

 Most foreign nationals Need a visa to enter China.
 The L (Tourist) visa is common.
 Apply at a Chinese embassy/consulate or a Chinese Visa Application Service Center (CVASC).
-Start well in advance, as processing times vary.
-Visit VisaHQ for direct visa services.
+Start well in advance, as the time it takes is not always the same.
+Visit VisaHQ for direct companies that help with visas.

 Required Documents

-Passport (6+ months validity, 2+ blank pages), completed Visa Application Form (V.2013), passport-style photo, proof of legal stay/residence, previous Chinese visas (if any), flight/accommodation reservations or invitation letter, and a detailed itinerary.
+Passport (AT least six months of validity, 2+ blank pages), completed Visa Application Form (V.2013), passport-style photo, proof of legal stay/residence, previous Chinese visas (if any), flight/reservations for places to stay or invitation letter, and a detailed itinerary.
 Digital and physical copies are advisable.

 Entry Procedures